Skip to content

 ax.legend();

-Hypervolume indicator¶
+Hypervolume indicator

-The hypervolume indicator {% cite Zitzler1999 %} measures the volume in the objective space that is dominated by a set, bounded by a reference point.
+The hypervolume indicator [Zitzler1999] measures the volume in the objective space that is dominated by a set, bounded by a reference point.
+Larger values indicate better convergence, spread and distribution.

+The hypervolume is sensitive to the choice of the reference point.
+For more distant reference points, the difference in dominated hypervolume decreases.
 In practice we can take a reference point that is slightly worse than the combination of the worst objective values from the evaluated Pareto front (the nadir).
+A more principled choice of the reference point is given in [Ishibuchi2018].

 Choosing (1.2, 1.2) as reference point we get that set 1 covers a significantly larger hypervolume than set 2.